Create a Website Account - Manage notification subscriptions, save form progress and more.

 Annexation is the act of adding real property to the boundaries of an incorporated municipality, i.e. City of Cocoa.
 See Florida Statute 171.011 thru 171.094.

 Per the Florida Statute, a governmental entity can only annex properties that abut property located within that city’s boundaries.
 The statute also strictly prohibits enclaves or pockets of unincorporated areas.

 Annexations can occur in several ways:

 Properties within Cocoa City Limits receive trash pick-up twice per week, with days varying depending on the location.
 Yard waste is serviced on Wednesdays and yard waste piles serviced on Thursdays.
 All services are performed by Waste Management, as contracted by the City of Cocoa.
-Rates for residential and commercial properties are approximately $15.19 and $33.63 respectively, to include garbage, recycling, and green waste pick up.
-Please call 321-433-8522 for more information.
+These rates are listed on the webpage detailing the most recent contract.

 The 2015 Brevard County MSTU (Municipal Services/County MSTU) millage rate, to include Fire Control, Law Enforcement, and Road and Bridge, is 2.2999 combined.
 Once annexed into Cocoa city limits, those tax rates will be replaced with one flat tax rate labeled City of Cocoa using a millage rate of 5.9790, or $5.979 for every $1,000 of taxable value.
 All other imposed taxes on your property tax bill will remain the same.

 Example: A property with a taxable value of $200,000 located in unincorporated Brevard County will have a total property tax of $3,106.
 That same property located within Cocoa city limits would have a total property tax of $3,841.

 Both the City of Cocoa and Brevard County impose an annual fire assessment fee.
 Fees vary based on property type.
 Examples: